Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 attacks in this context would allow a CA to mis-issue a certificate, claim to revoke it, and then maintain the certificate's utility by presenting different views of its revocation status to attack victims than to other participants.
-The possibility of such a split-view attack would render revocation fundamentally insufficient for correcting mis-issuance, and would create a need for a second (more effective) revocation mechanism.
+The possibility of such a split-view attack would violate requirement 3, as it would not be after-the-fact detectable.
+More practically though, it would render revocation fundamentally insufficient for correcting mis-issuance and would create a need for a second (more effective) revocation mechanism.

 In the case where CAs initiate revocation by declining to sign new statements, this makes the CA a single point-of-failure for websites relying on it.
-A prolonged CA outage would have the effect of revoking all certificates and causing a cascading outage.
-Proposals for revocation that fall into this category have historically mitigated this risk by providing slower revocation, bounded by the longest conceivable outage that a CA may have (typically at least one week).
+A prolonged CA outage would have the effect of revoking all certificates and causing a cascading outage, violating requirement 5.
+Proposals for revocation that fall into this category have historically mitigated this risk by providing very slow revocation, bounded by the longest conceivable outage that a CA may have (typically at least one week).
+However, it's clear that the same potential for split-view attacks would still exist, as discussed above.

 When specifically considering short-lived certificates as an approach to revocation, effectiveness depends on whether or not **all** certificates in the PKI are required to be short-lived.
-If end-users enforce that all certificates are short-lived, and issuance is transparent, then revocation is provided by the transparency system as claimed.
+If clients enforce that all certificates are short-lived, and issuance is transparent, then revocation is provided by the transparency system as claimed.
 If certificates may be issued with longer lifespans, then a second revocation mechanism for these certificates is necessary.
-Additionally, when considering solutions other than short-lived certificates where the CA initiates revocation by declining to sign some statement, it's clear that the same potential for split-view attacks exists as discussed above.

 **Transparency Logs must implement the Key Transparency protocol.** As stated at the beginning of this section, the goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
-An important aspect of this requirement is that site operators must be able to contact a Transparency Log and verifiably receive all of the certificates and revocations that are relevant to them.
+In the context of the web PKI, this means that a Site Operator that contacts all trusted Transparency Logs should come away with an exhaustive knowledge of all certificates that a client might be presented with when connecting to their servers.

 Most transparency systems require downloading the entirety of the log's contents to ensure that all potentially relevant entries are found.
-This quickly becomes prohibitively expensive for all parties.
+This quickly becomes prohibitively expensive for all parties, violating requirement 4.
 Currently roughly 7.5 million certificates are issued per day, with an average size of 3 kilobytes.
 This means that a site operator would need to download almost 700 gigabytes of certificates to cover a single month of issuance.
 Outbound bandwidth typically costs between